-With more than a decade of securities litigation experience, Christine M. Fox prosecutes complex securities fraud cases on behalf of institutional investors.
-Christine is actively involved in litigating matters against CommVault Systems, Conn's, Intuitive Surgical, Rent-A-Center, and Horizon Pharma, PLC.
+With more than 20 years of securities litigation experience, Christine M. Fox prosecutes complex securities fraud cases on behalf of institutional investors.
+Christine is actively involved in litigating matters against Molina Healthcare, Qurate Retail, and Rent-A-Center.

 Christine is conversant in Spanish.